-If these suggestions do not help you - please give us a call.
+If these suggestions do not help you - please contact us using the patient portal or give us a call.
 We can prescribe other medicines that are not available over-the-counter.
 Some of these medications are very expensive and some cause significant sleepiness which can disrupt your normal activities.